 5.5.
-Enrolment and registration procedure
+Onboarding procedure

-University onboarding is a multi-activity process system designed to support the preparation and integration of students entering their first year.
-This period starts when prospective students receive their notification of admission and the at the end of the subject selection period.
-The onboarding process includes all pre-enrolment communications, various social activities to support integration, the Enrolment and Orientation event, and feedback on student experience and satisfaction.
+University onboarding is a multi-activity process designed to support the preparation and integration of students entering their first year.
+This period starts when prospective students receive their notification of admission.
+The onboarding process includes all pre-enrolment communications, various social activities to support integration, the Welcome week, and feedback on student experience and satisfaction.